Adil Khan (footballer): SC East Bengal (loan)

-International
+International career

 Khan made his senior international debut against Azerbaijan for India on 27 February 2012.
 He Scored the only goal for India in 1–1 draw against Bangladesh in the 2022 World Cup Qualifiers, at Salt Lake Stadium.

 Personal life

 On 23 April 2019, he married his girlfriend and Star Sports anchor Khuri Irani.
 She mainly presents Indian Super League.